Chappelle's Show: Initial delays

+Comedy Central responds

 On July 14, Comedy Central president Doug Herzog announced that Chappelle was welcome back any time, but that the comedian had said he was still not ready to return.
 Herzog put a positive spin on negotiations, but conceded that he did not expect Chappelle's Show to return in 2005.
 The New York Times also reported that Chappelle explained to Herzog, over dinner, that his success was getting to him and that "he wanted to be wrong again sometimes, instead of always being right."
 In August, with Herzog and Chappelle having reportedly not spoken since their June 3 meeting, TV Guide featured an interview with Charlie Murphy, in which he stated, "Chappelle's Show is over, man.
 Done...
 It took me a long time to be able to say those words, but I can say it pretty easy now because it's the truth."
-Around the same time came confirmation from Comedy Central that co-creator Neal Brennan had left the show.
+Around the same time came confirmation from Comedy Central that co-creator Neal Brennan had left the show, and it was later revealed a rift had formed between him and Chappelle.

 Nonetheless, on December 11, during Comedy Central's Last Laugh '05, a promotion for the third season of the show was aired.

-2006

-On January 24, 2006, the program premiered uncensored on the UK's FX, starting with the second season.
-The first episode featured the "Slow Motion" sketch, one of the most famous in the United Kingdom, popularized by the Internet.
-It was well received by critics, with outspoken TV critic Gary Naysmith declaring it, "The finest piece of television I've seen all year."